stfc/PSyclone/tutorial/practicals/LFRic/distributed_memory/3_overlapping_comms/README.md

 ```

 In the above example we could try to move the haloexchangestart at
-position 1 before the loop at position 0.
-However, the move
+position 1 so that it ends up before the loop currently at position
-transformation will not allow this as this halo exchange is added
+0. However, the move transformation will not allow this as this halo
-there because the field `grad_p` is modified in the first loop.
+exchange has been added there because the field `grad_p` is modified
+in the first loop, so it must happen after the loop art position 0.

-Therefore let's try the second haloexchangestart at position 3 (in our case).
+Therefore let's try the next haloexchangestart (at position 3 in our case).

-First import the `MoveTrans` transformation
+First import the `MoveTrans` transformation:

 ```python
 from psyclone.transformations import MoveTrans
 ```

-Next create an instance of the transformation
+Next create an instance of the transformation:

 ```python
     move_trans = MoveTrans()
 ```

-Finally apply the transformation to the selected locations
+Finally apply the transformation to the selected locations:

 ```python
     move_trans.apply(schedule[3], schedule[0])